Amara002/reading-notes/class201/read-04.md

 ## FUNCTION EXPRESSIONS
 **If you put a function where the interpreter would expect to see an expression, then it is treated as an expression, and it is known as a function expression**
+ > Programmers use functions, methods, and objects to organize their code.